TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-20-4-emotional-reasons-why-I-quit-my-twitter.md

 ## 3. It's Boring

 Twitter innovated its service maybe twice since I used it, not much news.
-Also social adaptions is slow - not many new people are joining Twitter. ě
+Also social adaptions is slow - not many new people are joining Twitter.
-I was trying to find fun in service that didn't gave it to me.

-It's like seeking a passion in relationship with woman I'm not attracted to.
+I was trying to find fun in service that didn't gave it to me. **It's like seeking a passion in relationship with woman I'm not attracted to.**

 What I like about Facebook, Github or PHPStorm is that **they evolve and innovate**.
 Sometimes I like it, sometimes I don't, but **I know they are trying to be better**.

 If Twitter was a person, it would be fearful virgin in his 30ties sticking to first job with no girlfriend.

 ## 4. I already Love Somebody Else